Ed-Cupaioli-LLC/tolenas-winery/_pages/reservations.md

 ---
-permalink: "/reservation/"
+permalink: "/reservation/availability/"
 title: Reservations
 bg-image: "/img/experience.jpg"

 ---
 ## Make a reservation

-Tolenas is open for private tastings most Saturdays and Sundays.
+Tolenas is open for private tastings Saturdays and Sundays.
 We offer seating times between the hours of 11pm-3pm.
 Reservations are highly recommended for all parties and are REQUIRED for parties of 6 or more people.
 Check for reservation availability and book your appointment below.

-**WE ARE CLOSED 4th of JULY WEEKEND**

 With your private tasting enjoy: